Dabaka: Demographics

+Assamese and Meitei (Manipuri) are the official languages of this place.

 Location

 Dabaka is located at an elevation of 61 m above MSL.

 Dabaka is connected by National Highway 27 to Nagaon and by National Highway 29 to Dimapur.
 Its location provides great commercial advantage.

 Culture

 Dabaka's culture is a blend of traditional festivals, food, music and theatres.
-The town offers a complex and diverse lifestyle with a variety of food, entertainment and night life, available in a form and abundance comparable to that in other towns of Assam.} Doboka's history as a trading centre has led to a diverse range of cultures, religions and cuisines coexisting in the town.
-This blend of cultures is due to the migration of people from all over Assam since the British period.} The majority of the residents are Sylheti -speaking Muslims with a notable number of Hindus which have over numbered the indigenous Assamese communities.
+The town offers a complex and diverse lifestyle with a variety of food, entertainment and night life, available in a form and abundance comparable to that in other towns of Assam.
+Doboka's history as a trading centre has led to a diverse range of cultures, religions and cuisines coexisting in the town.
+This blend of cultures is due to the migration of people from all over Assam since the British period.
+The majority of the residents are Sylheti -speaking Muslims with a notable number of Hindus which have over numbered the indigenous Assamese communities.

 Dabaka's residents celebrate both Western and Indian festivals along with indigenous festivals.
 Diwali, Holi, Eid, Christmas, Navratri, Good Friday, Bihu, Moharram, Durga Puja and Maha Shivratri are some of the festivals held in the town.